This article on how to be a social media manager is a guest post by Julia.

 Where to Find Gigs as a Social Media Content Manager?

 I listed the Facebook groups above, but there are also other websites like Upwork, Freelance, and Fiverr that you can check out.
 Personally, I have never found any remote jobs through these sites and I feel like they are too big and anonymous to get through.

 That’s why I love Facebook groups where you get to chat with the person who posted an offer and you’ll see an immediate response.

-So what do you think?
+I hope you found this post on how to be a social media manager helpful.
 Are you up for being a social media manager?
-Let us know in the comments!
+Let us know in the comments below!

-Julia Jerg is a full-time digital nomad from Germany who works as a remote social media marketing manager and copywriter.
-She has lived, worked and travelled to over 90 countries since she left home in 2011.
-On JeyJetter, she writes about her location independent work-life and her passion for travelling.
-She provides travel tips and insights from her trips along with hands-on advice for anyone interested in remote work, long-term travel and life lived on your own terms.
+Julia Jerg is a full-time digital nomad from Germany who works as a remote social media coach and copywriter.
+She has lived, worked, and traveled to over 90 countries since she left home in 2011.
+On JeyJetter, she writes about her location-independent work-life and her passion for traveling.
+In 2017 and 2019, her two sons were born.
+Since then, she is on a mission to debunk the myth that the digital nomad lifestyle is only for singles without kids.
+She successfully travels with her little family and provides now family travel tips and digital nomad advice for (aspiring) travel families on her blog.